bensu/om-routes/README.md

               [om.dom :as dom :include-macros true]))
 ```

-Then we can set the structure of the state.
-Everything under
+Next we can set the structure of
-`:nav` will be tracked:
+the state.
+Everything under `:nav` will be tracked:

 ```clj
 (defonce app-state (atom {:nav {:last-click :button}}))